Crio-Bytes/IBD-2022-Master-Repository/Understanding ADR/code/DECISION_TO_USE_REACTJS.md

 ## Decision

-After considering a number of options, we have decided to use React as the frontend technology for the to-do app.
+After considering a number of options, we have decided to use ReactJS as the front-end technology for the to-do app.

-React is a popular and widely-used web framework that is known for its performance, flexibility, and ease of use.
+ReactJS is a popular and widely-used web framework that is known for its performance, flexibility, and ease of use.
 It is also supported by a large and active community of developers, which makes it easy to find resources and support when needed.

 We considered a number of other options, including Angular and Vue.js.
-However, we ultimately determined that React was the best fit for our needs based on the following factors:
+However, we ultimately determined that ReactJS was the best fit for our needs based on the following factors:

-- Our development team has extensive experience with React, and is comfortable using it to build complex web applications.
+- Our development team has extensive experience with ReactJS and is comfortable using it to build complex web applications.
-- React is well-suited to building responsive and scalable web apps, which is important given the diverse range of devices that our users will be using.
+- ReactJS is well-suited to building responsive and scalable web apps, which is important given the diverse range of devices that our users will be using.
-- React has strong support for integrating with other technologies, such as APIs and databases, which will be useful as we continue to develop and expand the to-do app.
+- ReactJS has strong support for integrating with other technologies, such as APIs and databases, which will be useful as we continue to develop and expand the to-do app.

-We believe that using React as the frontend technology for the to-do app will enable us to build a high-quality, user-friendly app that meets the needs of our users.
+We believe that using ReactJS as the frontend technology for the to-do app will enable us to build a high-quality, user-friendly app that meets the needs of our users.

 ---